ReviewNB/treon/README.md

 ![](images/doctest.png)

+## Ignoring notebooks

+You can ignore notebooks by creating a `.treonignore` file.
+To skip notebooks during testing, you can specify the relative path to a notebook, a directory, or a glob (kind of like a `.gitignore` file).

+You can have multiple `.treonignore` files.
+The rules in each `.treonignore` file will apply recursively to each child subdirectory.

+`.treonignore` rules will not be considered if you specify a path to a notebook (and not a directory).

 ## Note about dependencies
 * You need to run treon from environment (virtualenv/pipenv etc.) that has all the dependcies required for Notebooks under test
 * treon only works with python3+ environments and uses python3 kernel for executing notebooks